ZaMaZaN4iK/llvm-project-clang-format/libcxx/docs/TestingLibcxx.rst

   environment variable LIT_USE_INTERNAL_SHELL is present then that is used as the default value.
 Otherwise the default value is True on Windows and False on every other platform.

+.. option:: no_default_flags=<bool>

+  **Default**: False

+  Disable all default compile and link flags from being added.
+When this option is used only flags specified using the compile_flags and link_flags will be used.

 .. option:: compile_flags="<list-of-args>"